 - interpret and use the reports which the assessments generate

-- link these to curriculum planning, teaching and learning strategies to better support students with disabilities.
+- link reports to curriculum planning, teaching and learning strategies.

 To access the training please visit the ABLES professional learning website.

-Enrolment key: Staff at Victorian government schools registering for the first time will require an enrolment key.
-Visit
+Staff at Victorian government schools registering for the first time will require an

 The research behind ABLES

-In 2007 the Department partnered with the University of Melbourne and worked with almost 700 teachers across 77 Victorian government schools that described approximately 1,700 students’ proficiency in four learning areas:
+In 2007 we partnered with the University of Melbourne and worked with almost 700 teachers across 77 Victorian government schools that described approximately 1,700 students’ proficiency in three learning areas:

 - English – Speaking and listening